|AGI Home | About AGI | Contact Us | Search|

 Harriet Evelyn Wallace Scholarship

 Congratulations to Kelly M. Deuerling, the first recipient of AGI's new Harriet Evelyn Wallace Scholarship for women in geoscience.

-The American Geosciences Institute is no longer accepting applications for the new Harriet Evelyn Wallace Scholarship for the 2013-2014 academic year.
-We will begin accepting applications for the 2014-2015 academic year starting on October 1st, 2013.
+The American Geosciences Institute is no longer accepting applications for the Harriet Evelyn Wallace Scholarship for the 2014-2015 academic year.
 Applications are open to all women pursuing a Master’s or Doctoral degree in the geosciences.
 The successful applicant will be a thesis-based, full time student and must be a U.S. citizen or permanent resident.
 The Harriet Evelyn Wallace Scholarship is solely merit-based and applicants will be evaluated on their probability of successfully completing a geoscience graduate program and transitioning into the geoscience profession following graduation.

 Applicants may either be entering graduate school or already enrolled in a graduate program in the geosciences.
 In addition, she must have at least 1 year remaining in the graduate program.
 The successful applicant will be awarded $5,000 for her first scholarship year.
 She will be eligible for a second year scholarship of $5,000 upon successful completion of her first year.
 However, if the successful scholar graduates within the first year of the award, she will not be eligible to apply for a second year.
 Renewals are contingent upon request by the Harriet Evelyn Wallace Scholar and by meeting the appropriate continuation qualifications.